-Improving side crash protection in a 38.5 mph SINCAP test required using high-tensile steel and strengthening the joints around the passenger compartment.
+Increasing side crash protection ability in a 38.5 mph SINCAP test required using high-tensile steel and strengthening the joints around the passenger compartment.
 This special steel is used in 53 percent of the unit body frame.
 The result is the extremely high capability to absorb and distribute energy forces in a side impact and other collisions.
-Of particular note are two extremely strong cross-member stiffeners (under the front seats and rear floor) that markedly improve resistance to side impacts.
+Of particular note are two extremely strong cross-member stiffeners (under the front seats and rear floor) that markedly enhances resistance to side impacts.

-Following is a summary of the impressive array of TSX reactive safety and security features.
+Following is a summary of the impressive array of TSX safety and security features.

 - Dual-stage, dual-threshold front airbags

 - Driver and front passenger's side airbags

 - Position-sensing front seat passenger side airbag

 - Side curtain airbags for all outboard seating positions

 - Front seat-belt pretensioners with load-limiters

 - Front and rear crumple zones